limazix/energy-compliance-analyzer/README.md

 ```

 This will use the `firebase emulators:exec --import=./firebase-emulator-data jest` script to run Jest tests in an environment with active emulators.
 Ensure that the functions have been built (`npm run build --prefix functions`) beforehand.
+The Server Actions in tests will use the Admin SDK.
+Ensure necessary environment variables (like `GOOGLE_APPLICATION_CREDENTIALS` for Pub/Sub publishing, or mocks) are available.

 ### Test Environment Setup for Jest (Local)